adamcharnock/lightbus/docs/index.md

         )
 ```

-This can be called as follows:
+The `check_password` procedure can be called remotely as follows:

 ```python3
 import lightbus